http4k/www/src/website/content/news/typesafe_configuration/index.md

+---
-title: http4k blog: Add typesafe 12-factor configuration to http4k apps with Environments
+title: Add typesafe 12-factor configuration to http4k apps with Environments
 description: An overview of how to configure http4k applications using the http4k-cloudnative module
+---

 # Add typesafe 12-factor configuration to http4k apps with Environments